Actions for Ammonite Snail

 Safeguarding the Critically Endangered Ammonite Snail

 Known from only a handful of locations in the Greater Hobart region and measuring a mere 3mm wide, the tiny, cryptic Ammonite Snail lives under mossy rocks in wet forests on dolerite rock.
-In order to conserve this species, we need more information about its habitat, range and how it overlaps with similar species.
+As part of a conservation effort that ran from 2024 to 2026 we completed a range of on-ground actions to learn more about its habitat, range and how it overlaps with similar species.

 Listed as Critically Endangered under the EPBC Act 1999 and Endangered under the Threatened Species Protection Act 1995, the Ammonite Snail (Ammoniropa vigens) is one of the Australian Government’s priority species under its Threatened Species Action Plan 2022-2032.
 Only three surviving colonies are currently known, all located in Hobart’s southern suburbs.

-This project is addressing some of the key knowledge gaps about the species by;
+This project addressed some of the key knowledge gaps of Ammonite Snails by;

 • Using genetic analysis techniques to improve identification and detection;

-• Develop an eDNA marker to improve accuracy about the species’ current range
+• Developing an eDNA marker to improve accuracy about its range

-• Species distribution modelling to help support conservation decision making and predict where unknown populations may occur;
+• Carrying out species distribution modelling to help support conservation decision making and predict where unknown populations may occur;

 • Developing guidelines to identify and protect critical habitat for Ammonite Snails;